pmeaney/harperdb-dockerized-template-app/RequestExamples-curl.md

 ### Check out an example of the Operations API.

 The [Operations API](https://docs.harperdb.io/docs/developers/operations-api) allows us to, for example, create a new table via REST API.
-Or, as we tested out at the top of this file, it allows us to describe all of our schemas.
+(As we tested out at the top of this file, also it allows us to describe all of our schemas, and offers a myriad of other uses: https://docs.harperdb.io/docs/developers/operations-api)

 ```
 curl -X POST \